 1.Educational Background

-A high school diploma or equivalent is usually required.
+- Typically, a high school degree or its equivalent is necessary.

 2.Physical Fitness

-Dog handlers must maintain good physical health and stamina.
+Dog handler requirements also include maintaining good physical health and stamina.
 Many tasks involve long hours outdoors, patrolling, or physically handling dogs.

 3.Training & Certification